id3as/nixpkgs-nixerl/README.md

 attribute structure isn't necessarily nailed down yet.
 For more information, see the [versioning policy](#versioning).

-There are a couple of things I'm still working on before I'm willing to declare a stable release:

-1. Adding rebar3 releases so that one can ask for a specific version built against a particular version of Erlang.
+One thing I am still working on before I'm happy to declare a stable release is to support different rebar3 such that one can ask for a specific version built against a particular version of Erlang.
-2. Pulling in the sha256 for each of the releases.

 ## Quick Start